 - Future Farms – Financial attractiveness, profitability, and new diversified production systems

-- 2022 Season onwards: This project is expected to scale to and maintain a minimum of 48,400 youth participants planting maize on a minimum of 5ha each with 50% being women and supported by 4,840 young CLAs.
-At this point we expect more of them to start adding value to the crop through fermentation, drying, reduction of post harvest losses and so on.
-We also introduce agro-forestry dimensions which enable them to earn all-year-round by intercropping with e.g. banana or papaya after pruning.
+This project is expected to scale to and maintain a minimum of 48,400 youth participants planting maize on a minimum of 5ha each with 50% being women and supported by 4,840 young CLAs.
+At this point we expect more of them to start adding value to the crop by observing high quality standards to avoid harvesting at high moisture levels preventing aflatoxin in the grains, drying, reduction of post-harvest losses and so on.
+We plan to also introduce agro-forestry dimensions which enable them to earn all-year-round by intercropping with e.g. Legumes to replenish the soil.
 We create a conducive environment by partnering with other organizations to enable establishment of secondary raw materials market to generate additional cash.

 - Higher Crop Yields from average of 2t/ha to min 6t/ha